saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 image: /img/python-logo.jpg
 ---

-During my first struggles with threading and multiprocessing, a colleaugue told me about `deco`.
+During my first struggles with threading and multiprocessing, a colleague told me about `deco`.
 This package enables you to parallelize a function in a very easy way, making it run significantly faster.
 The package author Alex Sherman puts it like this:

 `A simplified parallel computing model for Python.
 DECO automatically parallelizes Python programs, and requires minimal modifications to existing serial programs.`